geohot/mergesorts/README.md

 ## Running all of the versions

- Install everything you need
+ Install everything you need and run: `./run.sh`
- Run the command: `./run.sh`